10 Types of Lilies Gardeners Should Grow

 Peace lily is a popular indoor flowering plant.
 A common mistake when growing peace lilies is under- or overwatering.
 Check the soil with your finger before watering to see if the plant is actually in need of a drink.
 Repot once peace lilies outgrow their pots.
 Skip growing peace lilies if you have pet dogs or small children.

 Why we love it: Peace lilies are favorites because of the dark green leaves and white flowers.
 For more blooms, expose the plant to more light.

 Courtesy Merrie Largmann

 Lily of the Valley

 Convallaria Majus, Zones 3 to 9

 The delicate, tiny white blossoms sitting on lush green foliage may catch your eye first, but if you get a little closer, lily-of-the-valley’s sweet fragrance lures you in.
-Blooming from spring through early summer, this perennial favorite type of lily will brighten up your garden’s shady spots.
+Blooming from spring through early summer, this perennial type of lily will fill your garden’s shady spots.
 Before you plant lily of the valley, make sure it’s not invasive in your area.

 Next, learn how to arrange fresh cut flowers like a pro.